kesh-lang/kesh/language-primitives.md

 - A block is the fundamental unit of computation
 - Values may be assigned to identifiers within a block, being lexically scoped at the block level
 - A block evaluates to the value of its last evaluated expression
+- A file is a module is a block

 ### Functions